MinNq/avine/README.md

-# Affine
+# AffineVi

-Affine is a module for visualization of affine transformations in 2-dimensional Euclidean space.
+AffineVi is a module for visualization of affine transformations in 2-dimensional Euclidean space.

 9 transformations are supported:
 - Identity